elenderg/PAL-1000/instruções de compilação.md

 `/timer/total/937/`

 Looks like manipulating all those huge hex literals in the Noodle cost us a few milliseconds.
 The cluck sound is only one of them; the Osmosian font is another, and it's almost 72,000 nibbles long.
-I thnk we can live with 94 milliseconds in any case.`
+I think we can live with 94 milliseconds in any case.

----`

 130. Onward.
-In the gray, move our temporary abort line down, and uncomment the next step.` - `
+In the gray, move our temporary abort line down, and uncomment the next step.

 `To compile a directory:`